Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● Model Optimization & Improvment Method: Hyperparameter Tuning

 * Hyperparameter tuning reolves overfitting issues and increases MaP scores.
 * YOLOv5 has at least 32 hyperparameters which is used for model tuning.
-Slight mixtures in between hyperparameters can improve the model significantly.
+Slight hyperparameter combination in between values can improve the model significantly.
 * Genetic Algorithm is used for searching hyperparameters effectively and increasing model accuracy.

 ## ● Data Sampling